 How can clinicians position themselves to take full advantage of this new incentive, understand the changed guidelines, and determine how RPM could be incorporated into their practices?
-Read on.

 What are the benefits of IoMT?

-The benefits to introducing IoMT are vast, and certainly, there are even more benefits to be discovered as we continue to grow our expertise in this space as an industry.
+The benefits of introducing IoMT are vast, and certainly, there are even more benefits to be discovered as we continue to grow our expertise in this space as an industry.
 But to name a few:

 Objective reporting: Because the devices can record and report on actual activity at the level of the nervous system, we no longer have to rely solely on subjective patient reports of “how they are feeling”; instead, we have an objective evaluation of the disease progression and patient therapy efficacy as reported by the devices,

-Remote monitoring: Increased patient accountability as the healthcare provider will have a “report card” so to speak of actual patient therapy compliance instead of relying on accuracy of patient summary,
+Remote monitoring: Increased patient accountability as the healthcare provider will have a “report card” so to speak of actual patient therapy compliance instead of relying on the accuracy of patient summary,

 Local activity recording: Device recording capabilities allow for the collection data that we’ve never previously been able to access.
 This data will vastly improve our understanding of the mechanism of action of these chronic diseases.
-And if we understand the disease better, we will undoubtedly enhance our approach on disease prevention and therapy,
+And if we understand the disease better, we will undoubtedly enhance our approach to disease prevention and therapy,

 Automation: The automation of device and therapy records decreases human error or fraudulent reporting within hospitals and sub-acute care facilities,